Header image

 1941 - Head office captured

 Our Hong Kong office is taken over by the Japanese army in December 1941, and management is temporarily transferred to London.
 Employees across the network show tremendous courage, staying at their posts until the last minute to help customers.
 Many are captured and interned.
-In this memo, Arthur Morse reflects on the moment he decided it was necessary to take control of the bank as Acting Chief Manager in London.

 Back to the timeline